 One of the Harris voters went further.
 She realized that Swift and Beyoncé were not for her but for Harris.
 The endorsements felt more like part of the Hollywood parade, more like the Met Gala or Academy Awards than meaningful politics.
 In short, celebrities were there to celebrate the standard power arrangements rather than positive political acts, and they found it annoying.

-When I asked about people like Lee Greenwood and the rest of Trump’s D-listers and has-beens, everyone expressed some version of genuinely feeling it.
-The very faintness of his stable of celebrities was unexpectedly part of the appeal to me.
+When I asked about people like Lee Greenwood and the rest of Trump’s D-listers and Haseens, everyone expressed some version of genuinely feeling it.
+The very faintness of his stable of celebrities unexpectedly appealed to me.

 What I did not expect but made a lot of sense was that seeing celebrities is no longer special.
-We have not fully grappled with this issue yet, but those of us old enough to write and research for our careers think of celebrities as lending a glamorous and unique sheen.
+We have not fully muddled this issue yet, but those of us old enough to write and research for our careers think of celebrities as lending a glamorous and unique sheen.
 My students told me it is not so.
-They see Taylor Swift on TikTok, Instagram, YouTube, ads, concerts, movies, TV interviews, and award shows.
+They have seen Taylor Swift on TikTok, Instagram, YouTube, ads, concerts, movies, TV interviews, and award shows.
 There is no impact.
 None.

 But what if these celebrities are not that big?
-Returning to podcasts: who spends the most meaningful (mediated) time with Joe Rogan or Taylor Swift?
+Returning to podcasts: who do these students spend the most meaningful (mediated) time with, Joe Rogan or Taylor Swift?
 Their favorite TikToker or George Clooney?
-Makeup influencers (and I reveal my complicity in not being able to think of a single makeup influencer’s name) or Chapell Roan?
-I am confident I know the answer because I engage in the most Normie characteristics at lunch every day.
-I see Rhett more consistently than I see movies or TV shows or my beloved Arsenal.
+Makeup influencers (and am I revealing my complicity in not being able to think of a single makeup influencer’s name) or Chapell Roan?
+I am confident I know the answer because I engage in the most Normie characteristics during lunch.
+I see Rhett more consistently than I do movies or TV shows or my beloved Arsenal.

 All of this shows a terrible meaning.
 What if Trump is the last celebrity?
 What if he is the only remaining celebrity?
 I do not get it.
 Most people reading this do not get it, but I think even the Harris voters in my class get it.

 They do not think he will do what he says.
-No one thinks he will do what he says.
+No one thinks he will say what he will do.
 I hardly need to elaborate on this.
 Even the Harris voters were surprised that they did not think he was serious.
-My anarchist in the class thinks he is serious, but he was not as reckless as I expected.
+My anarchist in my class thinks he is serious, but he was not as reckless as I expected.
 I complicate the story that all Trump voters know what they are doing.
 I do not think they do.
-I do not think most Harris voters think so.
+I think most Harris voters do not think so.

-This was genuinely surprising.
-I did not put them in a box, so we talked for about ten minutes about the detailed policy implications, and they said they hoped they were right but did not think so.
+This was really surprising.
+I did not put them in the coddle, so we talked for about ten minutes about detailed policy implications, and they said they hoped they were right but did not think so.

 Then we moved on.

 People really hate the Democrats.
-I want to return to the Trump voters here.
-I mean it when I say these are not right-wingers, but one openly said he leans right, and the other is someone I read as a thoughtful, liberal evangelical.
-I cannot emphasize it enough, so I will repeat it: these are not right-wingers.
+I want to return to Trump voters here.
+I mean it when I say these are not right-wing, but one openly said he leans right, and the other is someone I read as a thoughtful liberal evangelical.
+I cannot emphasize it enough, so I will repeat it: these are not right-wing.

 So why do they think that?

-That is the hell of a question.
+It is a hell of a question.
 What I left is emotional polarization.
-I do not love polarization as our explanation for all our political ills, and I actually hate it.
-But emotional polarization has also reached income levels that are generally reserved for race, gender, sexual orientation, and other identity/demographic markers.
+I love polarization as our explanation for all our political ills, and I actually hate it.
+But emotional polarization has also reached income levels reserved for race, gender, sexual orientation, and other identity/demographic markers.
 I have heard about a friend’s research as a sociologist, but I have not read it, and I cannot remember who did it.
 I have a lot across my deck.
 Xers are saying), detailing how Democrats/Republicans rank at the top or near the top of the answers to “I do not want my child to date a blank.”

-There is no unique meaning for a Democratic or Republican moniker, nor is it actually libertarian or conservative.
-These terms lose meaning at least every four years by definition and constantly change in platform terms.
+The terms Democrat or Republican have no inherent meaning or are actually libertarian or conservative.
+These terms are defined by definition at least every four years and constantly change in terms of platforms, making them meaningless.
 Like Stuart Hall’s note on race, they have empty meanings.
-Even if we culturally decide they mean something, that meaning can mean anything.
+Even if we decide they have cultural significance, that significance can mean anything.

-All of this makes me sure that these two Trump voters I read are reading Bourdieu, reading Mulvey, reading Hall, reading Marx.
-And for what it’s worth, the Harris voters are clearly hurting them.
+All of this makes me sure that these two Trump voters read Bourdieu, read Mulvey, read Reading Hall, read Marx.
+And for what it is worth, Harris voters are clearly hurting them.

 Conclusion

 To some extent, it does not matter.
-They are reading and engaging with passion.
+They are reading and engaging with them passionately.
 They are just generous young people trying to figure things out.
 Politics is not a matter of categories; it is what you do.
 Let them call it what they want.

 But one of the political acts they did was vote for Trump.

-We need to meet them a little more where they are now.
-This is a bitter pill to swallow.
-I do not pretend to know what it means to be alienated and asked to do the extra work of grace.
-It should justifiably, obviously, and ambiguously be exhausting.
-I would probably want to read the shit of Trump voters.
+We need to meet them a little more than we currently do.
+This is a hard pill to swallow.
+I do not pretend to know what it means to be asked to do the additional work of that grace.
+It should justifiably, necessarily, and ambiguously be exhausting.
+I would probably want to read shit from Trump voters.
 We will not reach all of them.
 I also know that the academy has no choice.
 We are at the cliff.

 But perhaps “reaching them” is not exactly the point.
 I say this a lot and said above.
 I teach future real estate agents.
 If I were an activist, I would be an activist.
-I cannot say that it sometimes does not look like activist form, but I am not like friends who work the picket line or run bail funds or put their butts on the line protesting the police.
-The best I can do is to get real estate agents to be a little kinder and vote for school bonds and let impulses spill to raise Black staff.
+I cannot say that it sometimes does not mean activist form, but I am not like friends who work the picket line or run bail funds or put their butts on the line protesting the police.
+The best I can do is to get real estate agents to be a little kinder and to vote for school bonds and to let impulses spill to raise black staff.
 Recognize that it is not enough.

-One woman told me after finishing my class a few years ago that instead of going into finance, she decided to work with underprivileged kids at an outside bank.
+One woman told me after finishing a class a few years ago that instead of going into finance, she decided to work with underprivileged kids at an outside bank.
 That was a win.

 For straight white men, you actually have to use your ability to create that space.
-Especially if, like me, you have a deep voice and (not very good) beard.
+Especially if, like me, you have a deep voice and a (not very good) beard.
 I want to say those things do not matter, but they do.
 But you cannot fake it.
 You have to really want it.
 You have to say yes.
-I do not hear you and agree.
+I do not listen to your words and agree.
 That is not my politics, but I will give you readings that can complicate that assumption.
 Unpack it, and I also promise not to yell at you.
-You can call it white vulnerability or say it is not your job or at least something that feels true, and we have also tried all of that and the cliff.
+You can call it white vulnerability or say it is not something that feels like your job or at least something that can feel true, and we have also tried all of that and the cliff.
 Again, you will not get all of them.
-Some of them will actually be the real deal that employs Freikorps.
-You cannot move those people, and they will probably call you a bean in your face.
+Some of them will actually be the real deal that staffs Freikorps.
+You cannot move those people, and they will probably call you a bean to your face.
 But not all of them.
-Perhaps many of them may not even be.
+Perhaps not even many of them.

 This is Paul Gilroy 101, and we are having a hard time in the academy.
-And we all reflexively like Gramsci, but Gramsci is not sure that he will not seize the possibility of changing the common sense of time.
+And we all reflexively like Gramsci, but Gramsci is not going to assure us that we can change the common sense of the time.
 I am a humanist, and that does not trend deeply.
 I cannot thoroughly defend that stance half the time.
 But I am a fan of Gilroy’s approach.
 The only way is to start building guilty verdicts, multicultural institutions, and communities.
 No more Czech-Slovakian Soviet invasions; we are middle-class scholars who were not there).
 Yes.
 This includes white boys.
-Because we cannot argue that we mean their domination, some form of inclusion is involved.
+Because even if we cannot claim to mean their dominance, some form of inclusion is involved.

-You cannot stop talking about the legacy of colonialism or patriarchy.
-But again, it is about creating space to get them there.
-When we did a week on feminism, I asked what feminism offered.
+You cannot stop talking about the legacies of colonialism or patriarchy.
+But again, it is about the space to get them there.
+When we did a week on feminism, I asked what feminism had to offer.
 No one said a word.
 Not a man, not a woman, not a non-binary student.
 Not a feminist.
-Not students who are traditionally skeptical of the feminism presented.
+Not students who are skeptical of traditionally presented feminism.
 No one.
 This shocked me because I remember in the 1990s that feminism offered countless new possibilities for men.
 The fact that they no longer have ink on that fact is not their fault; it is ours.
 The answer is clear.
-You can be a different kind of person, kind and more generous than you think.
+You can be a different kind of person, kind and more generous than you think you are.
 Make it clear.
 Most people want to be kind.

 We also need to create other media ecologies that young people and boys can engage with.
-This comes from discussions and observations about Bluesky, but it is unrealistic to enter spaces like gyms that are male-coded or flooded with right-wing stuff without watching things like Twitch.
-Crypto ads, gambling connections, tox-masc greeters, testosterone supplements.
+This comes from discussions and observations about Bluesky, but it is unrealistic to watch things like Twitch without entering male-coded spaces like gyms or being flooded with right-wing stuff.
+Crypto ads, gambling connections, Tox-Masc greeters, testosterone supplements.
 We have to do something.

 I do not know exactly how you do that.
 There are too many material barriers to it.
 There is no real money or infrastructure.
 But we need to start thinking of something.

 One of the Trump voters sent me an impressive email saying it was the best lecture at UNC.
 He thanked me for talking about the right wing.
-I would not have emailed him, but I would say, “But edited, you did not talk about the right wing at all.”
+I would not send him an email, but I would say, “But edited, you did not talk about the right wing at all.”
 And I mean it: he did not!
 I legitimately had no idea what he meant because he primarily heard me talk about inflation and podcasts.
 But he thinks he did (and if inflation has the right buzzwords now, God help us, but perhaps we should not be happy about “treating”).
-And that is what we will have to figure out.
+And that is what we need to figure out.

 I closed the class by reading Brecht’s “Solution.”